Protect your customer data and your reputation with our state-of-the-art security

 Apple’s code signing system notifies end-users when they are about to install an untrusted application.
 Yet, it does not stop malicious actors from modifying and distributing applications or users from downloading these apps— especially since many users actively look for apps that are ad- and paywall-free or contain hacks for games, for instance.

-The discussed misconceptions cause many developers to underestimate the need for iOS app protection, leaving their applications vulnerable to reverse engineering and hacking.
+The discussed misconceptions cause many developers to underestimate the need for iOS application protection, leaving their applications vulnerable to iOS reverse engineering and hacking.
 A number of real-life use-cases attest to the vulnerability of iOS applications:

 Streaming apps are patched to remove advertisements, leading to million-dollar losses in ad revenue.